 OBESITY … it’s NOT what YOU THINK it is!

 While Fast makes a convincing argument that changing to unprocessed fare will show an almost immediate health benefit, the reader must look elsewhere for details on how to purchase and prepare these foods.
 As the author connects processed foods and the food industry to the obesity epidemic, however, he validates the need to change our food consumption to improve overall health.

-Also available as an ebook.
+Also available as an ebook and audio book.

+OBESITY … it’s NOT what YOU THINK it is!